isaac-hash/Teladoc/README.md

-# In this vue-form only input validation was implemented
+# In this vue-form data state management was implemented

 This template should help get you started developing with Vue 3 in Vite.